How to get the title of the previous article in the AnQiCMS template?

 </div>

-By this means, you can freely organize and display various information from the previous article according to the layout of the page and the needs of user experience.
+In this way, you can freely organize and display various information of the previous article according to the page layout and user experience requirements.

-Combine the navigation of the next article to build a complete experience
+Combine with the navigation of the next article to create a complete experience.

 Generally, at the bottom of the article detail page, we provide navigation to the previous and next articles to form a complete reading loop.
-The Anqi CMS also provides the correspondingnextArchiveLabel, its usage is the same as.prevArchiveCompletely consistent.
+AnQi CMS also provides the correspondingnextArchiveTags, their usage isprevArchiveidentical.

-By combining both, you can build a perfect navigation block:
+Combine both, and you can build a perfect navigation block:

 <div class="article-pagination-nav clear">